Safiye Sultan (mother of Mehmed III): State Affairs and Administration

+But even for a short period of several weeks in 1600, even the Sultan saw his mother's influence on him and her presence in the palace as disturbing and insisted that she leave the palace and no longer control his affairs.
+However, she had built extensive support network, and continued to exert a tacit influence over the state through one of the chief eunuchs, appointing her allies to powerful positions.
+After five weeks, the Sultan was forced to cancel his mother's exile due to the pressure from the Imperial court and he brought her back to his palace and placed her in the inner circle of advisors, who actually ran the government.

 Safiye was instrumental in the execution of her grandson Mahmud in 1603, having intercepted a message sent to his mother by a religious seer, who predicted that Mehmed III would die in six months and be succeeded by his son.
 According to the English ambassador, Mahmud was distressed at "how his father was altogether led by the old Sultana his Grandmother and the state went to Ruin, she respecting nothing but her own desire to get money, and often lamented thereof to his mother," who was "not favored of the Queen mother."
 The prince was therefore a serious threat to her and her son's reign.
 The sultan, provoked by her, suspecting a plot and jealous of his son's popularity, had him strangled.

+But in the last years of her son's reign, her meddling in state affairs caused three destructive rebellions and made her immensely disliked by the soldiers and the people: However, until the end of her son's reign, no one could break her dominance and influence over his government.

+Post Valide Period

 Mehmed III was succeeded by his son Ahmed I in 1603.
 One of his first major decisions was to deprive his grandmother of power—she was banished to the Old Palace on Friday, 9 January 1604.
 This was the end of her reign, which lasted for 19 years through her husband and son.
 When Ahmed I's brother Mustafa I became sultan in 1617, his mother Halime Sultan received 3,000 aspers as valide sultan although her mother-in-law Safiye was still alive.
-However, Halime received only 2,000 aspers during her retirement to the Old Palace between her son's two reigns; during the first months of her retirement Safiye was still alive, perhaps a neighbor in the Old Palace, receiving 3,000 aspers a day while the Haseki Sultan of Ahmed I, Kösem Sultan also living in the Old Palace, received 1,000 aspers a day.
+However, Halime received only 2,000 aspers during her retirement to the Old Palace between her son's two reigns; during the first months of her retirement, Safiye was still alive, perhaps a neighbor in the Old Palace, receiving 3,000 aspers a day while the Haseki Sultan of Ahmed I, Kösem Sultan also living in the Old Palace, received 1,000 aspers a day.
+She was able to saw the reigns of 7 Ottoman Sultans from Suleiman the Magnificent to the reign her great-grandson Osman II.

 All succeeding sultans were descended from Safiye.